Antipope Boniface VII: Under Benedict VII

-John XIV
+Under John XIV

 Peter of Pavia, Otto II's imperial chancellor for the Kingdom of Italy, was elected pope, taking the name of John XIV.
 However, shortly after the election, the Emperor fell seriously ill and died on 7 December 983.
 With Otto II's heir being only aged three, the anti-imperial faction finally felt free from the hated emperor and desired a Roman Pope.
 To this point, Boniface VII saw his opportunity and—in league with Greeks and Saracens—headed for Rome in April 984.
 With the help of both the treasury he had stolen from his first attempt at the papacy as well as the gold of his Greek followers, he was able to strike relationships with several powerful people.
 With the help of Crescentius’ sons, John and Crescentius II, Boniface had Pope John XIV imprisoned in Castel Sant’Angelo.
 Four months later, on 20 August 984, John XIV died in Sant’Angelo either due to starvation, poison, or by the order of Boniface.

 After the death of Pope John XIV, Boniface once again took hold of the papal throne.
 He still believed himself to be the only rightful pope, and back-dated his reign to 974.

 Final days

 Little is known of the reign of Boniface VII, but on 20 July 985 he suddenly died.
 It is possible that he was murdered, but it cannot be confirmed by any known sources.
-His body was dragged through the streets, stripped naked until it was left beneath Marcus Aurelius's statue in front of the Lateran Palace.
+His body was dragged through the streets and stripped naked, ultimately being left beneath Marcus Aurelius's statue in front of the Lateran Palace.

 There were undoubtedly many atrocities that Boniface committed in the eleven months he was in power in 984–985, most of which were probably acts of revenge due to his previous exile.
 It is obvious he had become a stranger to the Roman people, and had most likely even become an inconvenience to his own followers.
 He was referred to as “Malefatius” instead of Bonifatius, and also “horrendum monstrum” by many, showing the turn of feelings the people of Rome had had.

 The anti-imperial faction, previously headed by Crescentius and now headed by his two sons, that had helped him rise to his papal status was now not so much Byzantine as it was Roman.
 They likely overthrew Boniface VII in hopes of seizing control of a vulnerable Rome.
 After a reign spanning eleven years, in which he overthrew two popes, allowing both to die in Castel Sant’Angelo, Boniface VII was finally dead.
 The following morning compassionate clerics removed the corpse and gave it a Christian burial.